-Spring 2016 and we returned to China for some dates, including at the well known Club Tango in Beijing, but also to perform at the opening of the GMIC16, the Global Mobile Internet Conference in – quite incredibly – the Bird’s Nest Olympic Stadium in the capital (watch the video below).
+Spring 2016 and we returned to China for some dates, including at the well known Club Tango in Beijing and a festival in the coastal city of Xiamen, but also to perform some of our our movie remixes at the opening of the GMIC16, the Global Mobile Internet Conference in – quite incredibly – the Bird’s Nest Olympic Stadium in Beijing (short video clip below).

 He’s completely self taught, starting as a young teenager, explaining he studied by just listening to tapes and the radio – quite incredible really.
 He specialises in a flat hexagonal style Erhu (his was made from snake skin) and plays with a horse-hair bow, much like a violin’s bow.
 He also plays the Banhu, a similar stringed Chinese fiddle played with a bow.